The Masked Marauders

 The Masked Marauders is a record album released on the Warner Bros./Reprise/Deity label in the fall of 1969 that was part of an elaborate hoax concocted by Rolling Stone magazine.

 In its October 18, 1969 issue, Rolling Stone ran a tongue-in-cheek review of a non-existent album that purportedly captured a "super session" of the era's leading rock and roll musicians, including Bob Dylan, Mick Jagger, George Harrison, John Lennon, and Paul McCartney.
 The review claimed that none of the artists could be listed on the jacket cover because of contractual agreements with their recording companies.
 The editors involved decided to extend the joke by hiring a relatively obscure band to record an actual album and then secured a deal with Warner Bros.
 As an indication of how many people were taken in by the joke, The Masked Marauders reached No. 114 on Billboard's album chart.

+The original cover from the Rolling Stone article featured a photo of Sharon Tate From a 1967 issue of Playboy by her then husband Roman Polanski, to promote their movie The Fearless Vampire Killers.
+The photo was replicated by Ed Thrasher, after Tate’s death from the mansion family in 1969.